Qiskit/platypus/textbook/content/quantum-hardware/content.md

 #### Introduction

 **Quantum Volume (QV)** is a single-number metric that can be measured using a concrete protocol on near-term quantum computers of modest size.
 The QV method quantifies the largest random circuit of equal width and depth that the computer successfully implements.
-Quantum computing systems with high-fidelity operations, high connectivity, large calibrated gate sets, and circuit rewriting toolchains are expected to have higher quantum volumes [qubit](gloss:qubit) this is another [test](gloss:test).
+Quantum computing systems with high-fidelity operations, high connectivity, large calibrated gate sets, and circuit rewriting toolchains are expected to have higher quantum volumes [qubit](gloss:qubit) this is another [sample glossary term](gloss:sample).